spacecomx/cdk-billing-alarm/docs/DOCUMENTATION.md

 <a name="example_5"></a>

-### Link alarm to a specific AWS Account in master/payer account.
+### Example 5: Link alarm to a specific AWS Account in master/payer account.

 The billing alarm can be attached to a specific linked account within an AWS Organization, master/payer or consolidate billing account.
 An additional configuration option `metricDimensions` is made available, to add custom metrics to the billing alarm.
 See [API documentation](https://github.com/spacecomx/cdk-billing-alarm/blob/main/API.md) for details.